Tips to Pack Light & Avoid Excess Baggage Fees

 5. Pack less & do your laundry!

-It’s 2017 folks!
+It’s 2019 folks!

 Looking for a restaurant with a good vibe?
 Looking to make friends?
 Ask around, talk to people around you.

-Wires may be a necessity but they are just a pain to carry around if you ask me.
+There are scenarios where wires are a necessity, but they’re just a pain to carry around if you ask me.

 7. Stay organized

-This way you will be surprised how much can actually fit in a 21” suitcase.
+You’ll be surprised how much can actually fit in a 21” suitcase.

-With these 7 tips, I think you should be all set to have a pleasant experience in the airport & during your trip.
+With these seven tips, I think you should be all set to have a pleasant experience both in the airport and during your trip.